2018 Pacific hurricane season: Hurricane Olivia

-Olivia's approach towards the Hawaiian Islands prompted the issuance of tropical storm watches and warnings for Hawaii County, Oahu, Maui County, and Kauai County.
+Olivia's approach towards the Hawaiian Islands prompted the issuance of tropical storm watches and warnings for Hawaii County, Oahu, Maui County, and Kauaʻi County.
 Hawaii Governor David Ige declared Hawaii, Maui, Kalawao, Kauai, and Honolulu counties disaster areas prior to Olivia's landfall in order to activate emergency disaster funds and management.
 Olivia made brief landfalls in northwest Maui and Lanai on September 12, becoming the first tropical cyclone to impact the islands in recorded history.
 Tropical-storm-force winds mainly affected Maui County and Oahu.
 Torrential rainfall occurred on both Maui and Oahu, peaking at 12.93 in in West Wailuaiki, Maui.
 On Maui, Olivia felled trees, caused thousands of power outages, and caused severe flooding.
 In Honokohau Valley, the Honokohau stream rose over 15 ft, submerging a bridge and inundating over a dozen homes.
 Multiple homes and vehicles were swept away by floodwaters.
 Olivia left the valley without potable water for more than a week.
 Several hundred power outages occurred on Molokai, and around 1,100 lost power in Honolulu.
 A pipe overflowed from excessive rainfall on Oahu, sending raw sewage into Kapalama Stream and Honolulu Harbor.
 President Donald Trump issued a disaster declaration for Hawaii to aid with emergency response efforts.
 Olivia caused a total of US$25 million in damage throughout Hawaii.